The French Alphabet: A Guide with Audio [It’s Easier Than You Think!]

 - la (“the” for feminine nouns) and là (“here” or “there”).

-On the letter e, an accent grave changes the pronunciation to a short “e” sound, as in the English words “elf” or “let”.
+On the letter E, an accent grave changes the pronunciation to a short “e” sound, as in the English words “elf” or “let”.
 It’s often needed in certain verb forms, to denote the proper pronunciation.
-For example:

 In other cases, l’accent circonflexe on an A, E or O slightly changes the pronunciation of the word.
 An â becomes more “open”, to give an “aww” sound.
 An ô sounds more “closed”, to give an “oh” sound.
 The difference is subtle though, so there’s no need to worry too much about it.